maythazinphyo1/Devops_gp1/use-cases/use-case-5.md

 ### Goal in Context

-As a *HR Advisor*, I want to produce the report of all the capital cities in the world, continent and region organised by largest population to smallest for sale department.
+As an *HR Advisor*, I want to produce the report of all the capital cities in the world, continent and region organised by largest population to smallest for sale department.
 ### Scope

 Company.